Configure a policy file for a Web Service

 A Web Service can have zero or more policy files associated with it.
 WebLogic Server supports policy files that conform with either the WS-SecurityPolicy 1.2 or WS-Policy specification.
 WebLogic Server uses policy files to specify the details of the message-level security (digital signatures and encryption) and reliable SOAP messaging capabilities of a Web Service.

-NOTE: Policy files apply to JAX-RPC Web Services only, and not to JAX-WS Web Services.
+NOTE: Policy files apply only to JAX-RPC 1.1 Web Services and not to JAX-WS 2.0 Web Services.

 - Associate a WS-Policy file with a Web Service